Mamir21/Chatterbot/README.md

 # ChatterBot

-ChatterBot is an AI-driven chatbot application that allows users to ask questions and receive answers in real time.
-The application features a secure login system using Google Firebase and is built on a modern tech stack with Next.js for the frontend and regular CSS for styling.
+ChatterBot is an AI-driven chatbot application designed to provide real-time answers to any questions users may have.
+The application features seamless integration for a wide range of inquiries, backed by a secure login system using Google Firebase.
+Built on a modern tech stack, it utilizes Next.js for a fast and responsive frontend, with both regular CSS and Material-UI (MUI) ensuring a clean, user-friendly interface.

 ## Demo